GIT Compactifications of M_{0,n} and Flips: Introduction

 \subsection{Outline}

-We briefly summarize the contents of this paper: \begin{itemize} \item In Section 2, we explain the GIT setup and prove some preliminary results.
-Among these is the fact that all of the GIT quotients $U_{d,n} \gquot SL(d+1)$ are compactifications of $M_{0,n}$ (Prop \ref{StablePoints}). \item In Section 3, we develop the main tool for studying semistability in these quotients, a weight function that controls the degrees of components of GIT-stable curves.
-Using this function we explicitly determine the GIT walls and chambers (Prop \ref{GITWalls}). \item In Section 4, we show that the GIT quotients $U_{d,n} \gquot SL(d+1)$ always receive a morphism from $\overline{M}_{0,n}$.
-This map factors through a Hassett space $\overline{M}_{0,\vec{c}}$ for a fixed weight datum $\vec{c}$ determined by the linearization (Prop \ref{prop:Hassett}). \item In Section 5, we provide a modular description of all the GIT quotients $U_{d,n} \gquot SL(d+1)$ (Thm \ref{ModularDescription}). \item In Section 6, we describe the rational maps between these spaces arising from variation of GIT.
-We provide conditions for such a map to be a divisorial contraction (Cor \ref{DivisorialContraction}), a flip (Cor \ref{Flips}), or to contract a curve (Prop \ref{Regular}). \item In Section 7, we construct several explicit examples of moduli spaces that arise from our GIT construction.
-We show that every Hassett space $\overline{M}_{0,\vec{c}}$, including $\overline{M}_{0,n}$, can be constructed in this way (Thm \ref{cor:HassettIso}) and demonstrate an example of variation of GIT for $\overline{M}_{0,9}$ (Sec 7.3).
+\begin{itemize} \item[\S2:] We explain the GIT setup and prove some preliminary results.
+Among these is the fact that all GIT quotients $U_{d,n} \gquot \SL(d+1)$ with linearization in $\Delta^\circ$ are compactifications of $M_{0,n}$ (Prop \ref{StablePoints}). \item[\S3:] We develop the main tool for studying semistability in these quotients, a weight function that controls the degrees of components of GIT-stable curves.
+Using this function we explicitly determine the GIT walls and chambers (Prop \ref{GITWalls}). \item[\S4:] We show that the GIT quotients $U_{d,n} \gquot \SL(d+1)$ always receive a birational morphism from $\overline{M}_{0,n}$.
+This map factors through a Hassett space $\overline{M}_{0,\vec{c}}$ for a fixed weight datum $\vec{c}$ determined by the linearization (Prop \ref{prop:Hassett}). \item [\S5:] We provide a modular description of all the GIT quotients $U_{d,n} \gquot \SL(d+1)$ (Thm \ref{ModularDescription}). \item[\S6:] We describe the rational maps between these spaces arising from variation of GIT.
+We provide conditions for such a map to be a divisorial contraction (Cor \ref{DivisorialContraction}), a flip (Cor \ref{Flips}), or to contract a curve (Prop \ref{Regular}). \item[\S7:] We construct several explicit examples of moduli spaces that arise from our GIT construction.
+We show that every Hassett space $\overline{M}_{0,\vec{c}}$, including $\overline{M}_{0,n}$, can be constructed in this way (Thm \ref{cor:HassettIso}) and demonstrate an example of variation of GIT for $\overline{M}_{0,9}$ (\S7.3).
 We further demonstrate an example of a flip between two compactifications of $M_{0,n}$. \end{itemize}